To provide safe, reliable, affordable and courteous mass public

 George Richardson.
 In 1999 CRPTA became the public, non-profit

-Waccamaw Regional Transportation Authority guided by a eleven
+Waccamaw Regional Transportation Authority guided by an 11 member

 Coast RTA is operated with a dedicated staff that